You're using an outdated browser. This website will not display correctly and some features will not work.

 (d) specifying times when a member must provide information under subsection 5 (2);

-(e) governing fees to be paid by members of the Corporation.
+(e) providing for further exemptions from or alterations to the application of the Not-for-Profit Corporations Act, 2010 or the regulations made under it to the Corporation.
 2022, c.
 9, Sched.
 2, s.
 6 (1); 2022, c.
 21, Sched.
 8, s.
-3.
+3; 2024, c.
+1, s.
+13.

 Section Amendments with date in force (d/m/y)